2026

 JEFF CLAUS

-Jeff was one of the founding members and main songwriters of the alt-folk-rock band, The Horse Flies (www.thehorseflies.com), about whom the New York Times said: “The Horse Flies have figured out how to hold a hoedown in a physics lab."
+Jeff (www.jeffclaus.com) was one of the founding members and main songwriters of the alt-folk-rock band, The Horse Flies (www.thehorseflies.com), about whom the New York Times said: “The Horse Flies have figured out how to hold a hoedown in a physics lab."
 And Rolling Stone wrote, "The Horse Flies churn out swirling, addictive songs, blending tradition with invention."
-Jeff has toured extensively in the U.S., Canada, and Europe; recorded on Rounder and MCA; appeared on Prairie Home Companion, All Things Considered, Mountain Stage, eTown, and MTV; and played numerous festivals and concert series (e.g., Central Park Summerstage in NYC, Telluride Bluegrass, Vancouver Folk, Winnipeg Folk, LEAF, Festival of American Fiddle Tunes, Smithsonian Festival of American Folk Life, and many more).
-He’s also taught at many festivals, camps, and schools throughout the U.S. Canada, and Europe, and he’s had songs and music used by film director Oliver Stone (in Any Given Sunday), Natalie Merchant (including on two albums and Late Night with David Letterman), and MTV's Rock the Vote.
-He’s also co-composed and/or mixed music for over 25 feature and documentary films, mostly with his partner and best friend, Judy Hyman (www.j2filmmusic.com).
-Jeff has a deep and abiding love of Southern traditional fiddle music, having been immersed in it for about 50 years.
+Jeff has toured extensively in the U.S., Canada, and Europe; recorded on Rounder and MCA; appeared on Prairie Home Companion, All Things Considered, Mountain Stage, eTown, and MTV; and played numerous festivals and concert series (e.g., Central Park Summerstage in NYC, Telluride Bluegrass, Portland Old-Time Gathering, Berkeley Old Time Music Convention, Vancouver Folk, Winnipeg Folk, Festival of American Fiddle Tunes, Smithsonian Festival of American Folk Life, and many more).
+He’s also taught at many festivals, camps, and music programs throughout the U.S. Canada, and Europe, and has had songs and music used by film director Oliver Stone (in Any Given Sunday), Natalie Merchant (including on two albums and Late Night with David Letterman), and MTV's Rock the Vote.
+He’s also co-composed, performed, and/or mixed music for over 30 or so feature and documentary films, a couple with The Horse Flies and those and all the others with his partner and best friend, Judy Hyman (www.j2filmmusic.com).
+Jeff has a deep and abiding love of Southern traditional fiddle music.
 He’s an especially committed fan of rhythm, groove, and drone, and loves working with diverse people interested in developing their skills for providing solid, rhythmic backup on guitar and banjo ukulele.

 CAP COOKE